shsui5379/notes/Computer Science/Software Analysis and Design 1/8 - Classes.md

 - To use an instance, public members can be accessed through the dot operator
 - Passing big objects around to functions is inefficient.
 Passing as a constant reference would be more efficient
   - `const type& paramName`
+- public static methods can be accessed outside the class through `ClassName::staticMethod()`